Zhangxy373/Zhangxy373.github.io/README.md

 </head>
 ```

 First, you can modify the `<title>` tag by replacing it with your own name or the title of your homepage.
-For example, change `Yizhe Xie's Homepage` to `[Your Name]'s Homepage`.
+For example, change `Xinyue Zhang's Homepage` to `[Your Name]'s Homepage`.
 Next, for the `<meta>` tags, which contain metadata for the page, you can update the `author`, `description`, and `keywords` based on your content.
-Replace `Yizhe Xie` with your own name, update `Homepage of Yizhe Xie` with a short description of your homepage, and adjust the `keywords` to reflect the main topics of your site.
+Replace `Xinyue Zhang` with your own name, update `Homepage of Xinyue Zhang` with a short description of your homepage, and adjust the `keywords` to reflect the main topics of your site.

 For fonts and styles, you can keep the Google font `Lato` or replace it with a font of your choice.
 In the stylesheet links, you can customize or replace `style.css` and `Bootstrap` files as needed.
 After that, you can update the icon path in the `<link rel="icon">` tag with your own favicon file.
 Finally, if there are external scripts you don’t need, you can remove them or replace them with other JavaScript files you want to load.